 - Good old fashioned salt water gargles & sinus rinses (ie. neti pot), also great to keep the bugs out of your ear, nose, throat

-- Ginger baths – a few slices in a hot bath is ideal for cold, achy muscles – you can even rub a slice of ginger on the back of your neck and shoulders
+- Ginger baths – a few slices in a hot bath with epsom salts is ideal for cold, achy muscles – you can even rub a slice of ginger on the back of your neck and shoulders

-- Learn how to use moxabustion – take our Moxa 101 workshop or pick-up a moxa kit at the office!
+- Learn how to use moxabustion – take our Moxa 101 workshop or pick-up a moxa stick at the office!

 It’s a jungle out there!
 Stay warm, wise and well this cold/flu season.
 And if you are ever caught by the cold virus, you are now readily armed to defend yourself.
 And if you are ever in doubt, come in for some pokes (we’re here for you), your body will thank you!